For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It’s a scandal that students should have their loans cut like this, which is why we’re campaigning for the government to increase funding to catch up with inflation.

-We ran a similar petition last year, which received substantial support and was referenced in a Parliamentary debate.
-However, as the government declined to take any action, and the issue is persisting, we’ve relaunched our campaign.
+We’ve run petitions in both 2023 and 2024 which have received substantial support.
+One was referenced in a Parliamentary debate, while the other received a response from the government.
+However, as the government declined to take any action, and the issue is persisting, we are continuing to campaign.

 Worried your Maintenance Loan won’t get you through uni?
 Check out our list of ways to make money for some inspiration.